spatie/laravel-mailcoach-docs-old/docs/general/installation-and-setup.md

 You're able to run different jobs in different queues.
 Specify this using the `perform_on_queue` key in the `email-campaigns` config file.
 The `register_click_job`, `register_open_job`, and `send_mail_job` jobs could receive a large number of jobs.
 Using only one queue potentially results in a long wait for other jobs.
 So we recommend using a separate queue for the `register_click_job`, `register_open_job`, and `send_mail_job` jobs.

-## Add authorization to MailCoach UI
+## Add authorization to Mailcoach UI

-By default you can only use the MailCoach on a local environment.
+By default you can only use the Mailcoach on a local environment.
 To use it in other environment you need to register an gate check.
 Head over to [the section on authorizing users](TODO: add link) to learn more.